 For the London Review of Books, I reviewed Phaidon's Queer Art and Culture volume - here.

 I collected my football blogs here in September 2011.

 I am writing a series for the New Humanist entitled How to Watch Football.
-Click here for Part One, here for Part Two, here for Part Three and here for Part Four.
+Click here for Part One, here for Part Two, here for Part Three, here for Part Four, and here for Part Five.

 In addition, my piece in Issue 4 of The Blizzard on Jean-Philippe Toussaint and Zinedine Zidane, can be downloaded here.

 Podcasts, panels, radio and interviews

 The Pod Delusion - Thinking Critically about Transgender Issues (presented at Westminster Skeptics in October 2011, introduced by Belinda Brooks-Gordon)

 Just Plain Sense - Trans People and the Media (with Christine Burns)